contributte/doctrine-annotations/.docs/README.md

 ## Relying

-Take advantage of enpowering this package with 1 extra package:
+Take advantage of empowering this package with 1 extra package:

 - `doctrine/cache`